If you're on the Business plan, we can help you set up a custom domain to use with your Slab account. Instead of logging in and browsing Slab at

 Create a CNAME record

-Do you have access to your DNS settings?
-To get started, you'll need to create a CNAME record.
-In most cases, your DNS provider is where you registered your domain name.
-For example, Hover, GoDaddy, NameCheap, or Google Domains.
+To get started, you'll need to create a CNAME record in your DNS settings.
+In most cases, your DNS provider is the company with which you registered your domain name, such as Hover, GoDaddy, NameCheap, or Google Domains.

 When you create the CNAME, you'll need to fill in a few fields: